In recent years, Queensland’s urban centres and regional areas have witnessed a concerning uptick in pedestrian car accidents.

 Navigating the aftermath of a pedestrian car accident in Queensland involves a series of crucial steps to ensure one’s well-being and to initiate appropriate legal proceedings and claim processes.
 These steps include:

-3. Gathering Information.
-After ensuring safety and medical care, if possibly you should aim to do the following:
+After ensuring safety and medical care, if possible you should aim to do the following:

-• If possible, take photographs of the accident scene, any visible injuries, and damages.
+- If possible, take photographs of the accident scene, any visible serious injuries as well as minor injuries, and damages.

 Of course, only try to do the above if it is safe for you to do so.
 This information can make the personal injury claim process a lot easier.

-5. Engaging Legal Representation: While not mandatory, many victims opt to engage a personal injury lawyer.
-We can guide victims through the complexities of the claim and ensure all facets are addressed.
-Our expertise enables us to help you receive the maximal amount of compensation for your pedestrian accident claim.
+While not mandatory, many victims opt to engage a personal injury lawyer to seek legal advice.
+We can guide victims through the complexities of the claim and ensure all facets are addressed throughout the pedestrian accident claims process.
+Our expertise enables us to help you receive the maximum amount of compensation for your pedestrian accident claim.

-We can help you with pedestrian accident claims in Queensland
+We can help you with pedestrian accident compensation claims in Queensland